-Introducing Mkeke's iPhone cases: Protection and style
+Introducing Mkeke's iPhone cases: Protection and style at your fingertips

-(Pocket-lint) - Smartphones are no longer just a luxury item; they're a necessity.
+Smartphones are no longer just a luxury item; they're a necessity.
 However, ensuring your phone has the protection it needs is essential.
 Many people don't realize that the right case can make all the difference.

 Mkeke has taken the concept of protection for iPhones to the next level with their stylish and durable cases.